Board of Trustees:

 The Rev. Jill K. H. Geoffrion is well-known for her work and seven publications on the labyrinth, two of which focus on the Chartres labyrinth.
 She has published a guide for pilgrims and retreatants at Chartres and spends a considerable part of each year in residence there.
 Her work as a professional photographer points to the unique character and inspiration of this church, as well as other sacred sites around the world.
 As a guide, workshop leader and retreat facilitator, she enjoys connecting the spiritual needs of those who come to Chartres.
 She also enjoys guiding visitors in enhancing their photography skills to get the best possible shots of this glorious edifice.

-Ellen Shortell is a historian of medieval art whose work focuses on stained glass and Gothic architecture and their interrelationship.
-She is Professor of Art History at the Massachusetts College of Art and Design, and Vice President of the international board of the Corpus Vitrearum.
-The subjects of her research and publication include the former collegiate church of Saint-Quentin, one of the great Gothic churches of Picardy, whose 12th- and 13th-century architecture and stained glass are closely related to those of Chartres Cathedral.
+Ellen Shortell is a historian of medieval and early modern art, with a focus on Gothic architecture and stained glass.
+She is Professor of Art History, Emerita, at the Massachusetts College of Art and Design, and holds a Masters degree from Tufts and a PhD from Columbia University.
+She is currently Vice President of the international board of the Corpus Vitrearum, and past chair of the editorial committee of AVISTA (Association Villard de Honnecourt for the Interdisciplinary Study of Medieval Technology, Science, and Art).
+The subjects of her research and publications include the former collegiate church of Saint-Quentin, one of the great Gothic churches of Picardy, whose 12th- and 13th-century architecture and stained glass are closely related to those of Chartres Cathedral.
 Ellen lives in Boston.

 Anne Marie Woods

 Anne Marie Woods has Masters Degrees in French Literature from the University of Chicago and in French and comparative literature from the University of Strasbourg, France.
-Anne Marie worked for the Alliance Française in Chicago and the Chambers of Commerce of Strasbourg and Chartres.
+When Anne Marie is not giving tours of Chartres Cathedral, she teaches Public Speaking and Debate at ENSAE, Institut Polytechnique and Écoles Centrale and Supélec in France.
 She is working with well-known guide Malcolm Miller and is the only full-time American guide in the Cathedral of Notre-Dame de Chartres.
 Anne Marie is AFC’s liaison in Chartres with Chartres, sanctuaire du Monde.
 She resides in Rambouillet, France.

-Prasadini Bogollagama and Charlotte Lallement-Klaus periodically volunteer with the administrative work.
+Prasadini Bogollagama and Charlotte Lallement-Klaus periodically volunteered with the administrative work.
 Prasadini also featured in the promotional video for the first fund-raising campaign on Razoo.

 Luis Fernando Hurtado Roa is a website designer.
-With a BA in information technology, he has helped re-create and maintain AFC’s website.
-He resides in Bethesda, MD.
+With a BA in information technology, he helped re-create and maintain AFC’s website.
+He resides in Miami, Florida.
+Olivia Kiers and Ben Schulz contributed to website enhancements.
+Elizabeth Dent energized AFC’s Facebook page with interesting vignettes about Chartres.
+Numerous volunteers have provided support at special events in the US and in France.